mikaeljan/CartoTest/README.md

 ### Notes during Code Test
 1. The index.html with CODE PAGE is made as an separate .html/.pug.<br>
-However it can also be turned into an overlay of the following docs.html file instead and after clicking it, it hides and shows the page.
+However it can also be turned into a simple overlay of the following docs.html file instead and after clicking it, it hides itself and shows the page.

 2. Since it was suggested not to use jQuery I did my first take on making custom non-jQuery/JS hamburger menu (the one in the header) with only CSS.<br>
 The side bar menu in tutorial.html/.pug is using plain JS and after a consultation with someone more experienced I would choose the CSS version OR JS.